retrogradeorbit/wireguard-switcher/README.md

     the_username ALL=(root) NOPASSWD: ALL

-Or if you only want to grand access to the above commands you can append:
+Or if you only want to grant access to _only the above commands_ you can append:

     the_username ALL=(root) NOPASSWD: /usr/bin/wg, /usr/sbin/service wg-quick@*